Key Takeaway

 Disclosure

 Always disclose Ozempic to your DOT medical examiner.
-It is not a disqualifying medication.
+It isn't a disqualifying medication.
 Most examiners view weight management medications positively because they show proactive health management.

 Dosing